 - Issue the following command to switch to the user account.
 The reason for this is because Deluge is configured for the unprivileged account.

 su - user

 Gather required information’s

-We need to find info about our Deluge.
-If you are using our default configuration, information’s like username, password, Seedbox IP you can find in our Welcome email, and default port is set to 58846.
+We need to find information about Deluge.
+If you are using our default configuration, information’s like username, password, seedbox IP, which you can find in our Welcome email.
+The default Deluge port is set to 58846.

-If this is not a case, follow these steps to find your details:
+If this is not the case, follow these steps to find your details:

 - Find your IP address:

 - Use the following command to get Deluge remote port:

 - Find your password:

 Configure Deluge remote option